 If you want to change a panel's location, you can move it by clicking and dragging the panel to a new part of the workspace.

-For even more information about organizing panels, you can check out this tutorial from Adobe.
+For even more information about organizing panels, you can review this Adobe tutorial.

 If you want to customize Photoshop, you can adjust the default application settings.
 Most of these options are pretty technical, but we'd like to show you two basic adjustments you may find helpful.

 By default, a document's dimensions are measured in inches.
-If you're not primarily editing images for prints, we recommend changing this setting to pixels.
+If you're not primarily editing images for print, we recommend changing this setting to pixels.

 If you'd like the text of the Photoshop interface to be larger or smaller, you can adjust the application's text size.

 When you're editing an image in Photoshop, you'll often be viewing it at less than 100% of its full size.
-That's because most modern digital cameras take large, high-resolution photos.
+This is because most modern digital cameras take large, high-resolution photos.
 These images are so large, in fact, that most computer screens can't display all of the pixels in the image at once.
-This is actually a good thing, because it means you'll have extra detail to work with as you edit the image.
+This is actually a good thing because it means you'll have extra detail to work with as you edit the image.

-If you want to zoom in or out, simply press Ctrl+ or Ctrl- (hold the Ctrl key and then press the + or - key).
-If you're using a Mac, you'll press Command+ or Command-.
+If you want to zoom in or out, simply press Ctrl+ or Ctrl- (hold the Ctrl key, then press the + or - key).
+If you're using a Mac, press Command+ or Command-.

 In the example below, you can see a document at 44.4% of its full size.
 Notice that you can see the current zoom level at the top of the document window, as well as in the bottom-left corner of the screen.

 By contrast, the example below shows the same image at 100% (full size).
 Notice that only part of the image is visible at this zoom level.
-If desired, you can use the horizontal and vertical scroll bars to view other parts of the image.
+If you want, you can use the horizontal and vertical scroll bars to view other parts of the image.

-To zoom the image to fit the document window, press Ctrl+0 (hold the Ctrl key and then press the zero key).
-If you're using a Mac, you'll press Command+0.
+To zoom the image to fit the document window, press Ctrl+0 (hold the Ctrl key, then press the zero key).
+If you're using a Mac, press Command+0.

-Depending on your computer's graphics card, some zoom levels (such 33.33% and 66.67%) can cause the image to appear pixelated.
+Depending on your computer's graphics card, some zoom levels, like 33.33% and 66.67%, can cause the image to appear pixelated.
 If this happens, you may want to zoom to 25% or 50% instead.

 Use the keyboard shortcuts above to adjust the zoom level of the example file.

 Once you've become familiar with the Photoshop interface, you're ready to start editing images.
-We'll talk more about some of the most basic adjustments you can make—such as cropping, resizing, and rotating—in the next lesson.
+We'll talk more about some of the most basic adjustments you can make—like cropping, resizing, and rotating—in the next lesson.